jtconnors/sign_drs/README.md

    ```

 Once they are copied to the ```C:\Windows\Sun\Java\Deployment\``` directory,
-(you'll need Administrator privieges to do so), a Deployment Rule Set will
+(you'll need Administrator privileges to do so), a Deployment Rule Set will
 be active.